kaspth/active_record-associated_object/README.md

 gem "active_record-associated_object"
 ```

-Every associated object now has access to the `performs` macro, so you can do this:
+Every Associated Object (and Active Records too) now has access to the `performs` macro, so you can do this:

 ```ruby
 class Post::Publisher < ActiveRecord::AssociatedObject